mobify/workshop--adaptivejs-site-1x/README.md

     }
     ```

-8. Run `grunt preview`
-9. [Preview](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) to http://www.merlinspotions.com/potions in your browser
+10. View the category page in your browser

     You should see a page very similar to the one in the previous step, but now we're only including the content we need.

-10. Stop preview by typing `ctrl c` in the terminal window.
+11. Stop preview by typing `ctrl c` in the terminal window.

 ##Ready to Continue?